karstenkunneman/P2F-HydrateCalc/README.txt

 A Web Python-Based Tool for the Prediction of Natural Gas Hydrates Equilibrium and Inhibition.
-Developed by Karsten Kunneman in collaboratonb with Prof. Amadeu K. Sum at the Colorado School of Mines
+Developed by Karsten Kunneman in collaboration with Prof. Amadeu K. Sum at the Colorado School of Mines

 This tool is designed to determine the equilibrium conditions for a given single- or multiple-component hydrate system, including systems in the presence of inhibitors (alcohols, glycols, and salts).